 letter she addresses her peer Marie Louise, second wife of Napoleon Bonaparte and former French Empress.
 Her letter implies that she was longing for a simple life far away from the constraints of

 the tsar's court.
-We have cut this rare artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
-Each bag comes with a glossy
+We cut this rare artefact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
+Each bag comes with a glossy photo

 While searching for a suitable bride for her grandson, the future Emperor Alexander I, Tsarina Catherine the Great set her eyes on Princess Luise Marie Auguste of Baden (*1779).
 She invited the

 young woman to the Russian Czar's court in the autumn of 1792.
 Tsarina Catherine was impressed by Luise's grace and charming beauty.

 The 15-year-old Zarevich Alexander and the only 14-year-old Luise soon grew fond of each other, which was rather exceptional for arranged marriages at that time.
 The wedding took place in October

 1793 in the Winter Palace in St. Petersburg.
 The bride, who had previously learned Russian and converted to the Russian Orthodox faith, assumed the title and name Grand Duchess Elisabeth